tylerharter/cs301-projects/fall18/p4/README.md

 each case.

-You'll also need to maintain some stats so you can print the average for when the user types "a" (another command).
-For this, we recommend keeping track of the number of grades that have been entered in one variable and the sum of all the grades entered in a another variable (please use descriptive names for the variables!).
+You'll also need to maintain some stats so you can print the average for when the user types "a" (described later).
+For this, we recommend keeping track of the number of grades that have been entered in one variable and the sum of all the grades entered in another variable (please use descriptive names for the variables!).

 It should look like this as the user enters numbers: